OSU-LRAM/SpiderPi/README.md

 # SpiderPi
-The Repository for the SpiderPi including generating and playing the .wav files
+Raspberry Pi Repo for generating and playing .wav files to actuate spider webs with ear buds.